Last updated on December 26, 2022

-There are popular diamond carat weights, but unfortunately, they are not among the cheapest.
-When making an expensive purchase, it always makes sense to look for ways to save some money without buying a low-quality stone.
-This guide will help you pick the right carat for your diamond and end up with a good stone at a reasonable price.
+When making an expensive purchase such as a diamond, it always makes sense to look for ways to save some money without buying a low-quality stone.
+This guide will help you to pick the right diamond carat weight and end up with a good stone at a reasonable price.

-A carat is a unit to measure mass and one carat is equal to 200 milligrams (0.2 grams).
-In terms of gemstone weight, there is also a term “point”.
-A point is one-hundredth of a carat and 100 points are equal to 1 carat.
+In terms of gemstone weight, there is also the term “point”.
+A point is one-hundredth of a carat, and 100 points are equal to 1 carat.

-How Can I Save Money on Carat Weight?
+How Can I Save Money on Diamond Carat Weight?

-Also remember that the higher the carat, the more the stone costs.
-Always inquire about the exact carat weight, and ask for carats that are slightly below the benchmark if you want to save some money.
+Keep in mind that diamonds rarely come in exact carat weights.
+For example, if you ask for a 1-carat diamond, the salesperson will show you stones that are slightly above or below that mark.
+You should also remember that the higher the carat, the more the stone costs, meaning if you inquire about the exact carat weight, you should ask for carats that are slightly below the benchmark if you want to save some money

 While a diamond carat is important, comparing the value of diamonds by their weight is like comparing the value of artworks by their size.
 For example, a wall-sized painting by an unskilled artist may be bigger than a miniature by Matisse, but it will never cost more.